mix-archive/SDSSE/README.md

 ## Description
 This repository contains the implementation of SDSSE, the Dynamic Searchable Symmetric Encryption (DSSE) schemes (SDSSE-CQ and SDSSE-CQ-S) we proposed in the PETS submission "Searchable Encryption for Conjunctive Queries with Extended Forward and Backward Privacy".
 The proposed scheme aims to enable conjunctive queries over DSSE schemes with Forward/Backward privacy gurantees.
-Instead, we provide a guidance on how to set the parameters to run this code towards various input sizes.

 ### Security/Privacy Issues and Ethical Concerns